PIH/petl/README.md

 This indicates that the following should happen:

 1. Every day at 6:30am
-2. Drop and create a table called "covid_admission", in SqlServer datasource defined in ```${petl.datasourceDir}/sqlserver/openmrs_extractions.yml```, using [create table statement](https://github.com/PIH/openmrs-config-pihemr/blob/master/configuration/pih/petl/jobs/covid19/admission/target.sql) defined in ```${petl.jobDir}/covid19/admission/target.sql```
+2. Drop and create a table called "covid_admission", in SqlServer datasource defined in `${petl.datasourceDir}/sqlserver/openmrs_extractions.yml`, using [create table statement](https://github.com/PIH/openmrs-config-pihemr/blob/master/configuration/pih/petl/jobs/covid19/admission/target.sql) defined in `${petl.jobDir}/covid19/admission/target.sql`
-3. Execute the extraction query defined in ```${petl.jobDir}/covid19/admission/source.sql``` to stream data out of the MySQL datasource defined at ```${petl.datasourceDir}/mysql/openmrs.yml```, and into the table created in step 2.
+3. Execute the extraction query defined in `${petl.jobDir}/covid19/admission/source.sql` to stream data out of the MySQL datasource defined at `${petl.datasourceDir}/mysql/openmrs.yml`, and into the table created in step 2.

 NOTE:

-* The "extraction" yml file (in the above example, ```${petl.jobDir}/covid19/admission/source.sql```) may perform multiple queries, create temporary tables, etc, but the final statement should be a "select" that extracts the data out of MySQL.
+* The "extraction" YAML file (in the above example, `${petl.jobDir}/covid19/admission/source.sql`) may perform multiple queries, create temporary tables, etc, but the final statement should be a `select` that extracts the data out of MySQL.

-* The "load" yml file (in the above example, target.yml) generally is a single "create table" command used to create the table to load the data into.
-Therefore it should match the schema of the "select" at the end of the extract sql
+* The "load" YAML file (in the above example, `target.yml`) generally is a single `create table` command used to create the table to load the data into.
+Therefore it should match the schema of the `select` at the end of the extract sql

 ### pentaho-job